offlinezer0/Quillan-v4.2-repo/Media Template/X profile deep dive template.md

 ---

 #### **1. 👤 Deep Dive: X User in Full Depth**
-Analyze the @user profile, implied stance, biases, blind spots, and unspoken motivations* based on how they framed "insert X Profiles main purpose”
+Analyze the @user profile,100 post minimum and be thorough check for implied stance, biases, blind spots, and unspoken motivations* based on how they framed "insert @User Profile content”
 ❓ What might they truly be seeking?
 💭 What emotional or intellectual need underlies their query?
 🪞 Where might they be avoiding looking?